JordiPosthumus/jordisblog/src/pages/posts/silver-naked-short-analysis-2025.md

 This investigation reveals that while naked short selling isn't officially tracked by regulators, multiple converging indicators point to a massive structural short position that dwarfs historical precedents.
 The current crisis represents the culmination of decades-long manipulation patterns, accelerated by supply deficits and unprecedented physical demand across industrial and investment channels.

 **Key Findings:**
-- Physical silver inventories in London show significant fluctuations with a record 54 million troy ounce inflow in October 2025, reaching 27,187 tonnes by November 2025
+- Physical silver inventories in London show significant fluctuations with a record 54 million troy ounce inflow in October 2025, reaching 27,187 tonnes by November 2025 ([confirmed by LBMA data](https://www.marketscreener.com/news/spot-silver-rises-3-to-58-84-oz-ce7d51dcd189f520))
-- Current paper silver positions represent claims on roughly 15 billion ounces against annual production of ~1 billion ounces
+- Current paper silver positions represent claims on roughly 15 billion ounces against annual production of ~1 billion ounces ([industry estimates](https://silverinstitute.org))
-- Silver lease rates have spiked to extreme levels (39% in October 2025) indicating acute physical scarcity
+- Silver lease rates have spiked to elevated levels in October 2025, indicating acute physical scarcity (specific figures are difficult to verify from official sources)
 - The market shows classic backwardation signals last seen during the 1980 Hunt Brothers cornering attempt
-- Silver officially designated as a critical mineral by US government in 2025
+- Silver officially designated as a critical mineral by US government in 2025 ([officially announced Nov 6, 2025](https://www.usgs.gov/news/science-snippet/interior-department-releases-final-2025-list-critical-minerals))

+*Note: While LBMA inventory data is confirmed, some specific figures like exact lease rates are difficult to verify from official sources and may vary depending on market segment.*

 ## Understanding Naked Short Selling in Silver Markets